atoum/atoum/CC.md

 As displayed above, there should be one space on either side of an equals sign used to assign the return value of a function to a variable.
 In the case of a block of related assignments, more space should not be used to indent them.
-This is a bad practice in the sense of this coding convetion:
+This is a bad practice in the sense of this coding convention:

 ```php
 $short				 = foo($bar);
 $long_variable = foo($baz);
 ```

-Always attempt to return a meaningful value from a function if one is appropriate.
+Always attempt to return a meaningful value from a function if one is appropriated.
 If there is no meaningful value, always return `$this` (fluent syntax).

 # Class Constructor Calls